OmriHab/HTTP-Server/README.md

 base_path supports relative paths.
 # Server functionality
 The server serves files from the base path given in the arguments and doesn't give files in a lower directory than that.
-In case of error the server returns the appropiate error case with an explenation message containing the error code number.
+In the case of an http error, the server sends an appropiate error html page with a message containing the error code number and error message.
 ### CHC
 The server also supports CHC files.
 A CHC file is an html file which might have CHC code inside it and ends with a .chc suffix.